“I’m sorry, Mom. I love you.”

 Caroline: “If it were easy to ferret them out, they wouldn’t exist,” she agrees.

 GM: “Gettis has been allied with Antoine Savoy since time out of mind.
-When she blew her cover sparing you, she went to Gettis.
+When your mother blew her cover sparing you, she went to Gettis.
 He put her in touch with Savoy.
 She knew things wouldn’t last with the prince’s bloc.
+Knew the prince would betray her.
 Savoy has a proven track record of working with hunters.”

 Caroline: Caroline nods.
 “And where do you stand, Mr. Ferris?”